Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Background

 The Nonrevisiting Path Conjecture, proposed by Klee and Wolfe, implies the Hirsch Conjecture.
 To see this implication, notice that any directed path from $u$ to $v$ of the type given by the Nonrevisiting Path Conjecture would involve at most $n-d$ edges, since each edge would depart a facet, with no facet departed more than once, and since the ending vertex $v$ for the path would still belong to $d$ facets; thus, each pair of vertices $u,v$ would have a path of length at most $n-d$ between them.
 Counterexamples to the Hirsch Conjecture (and thereby also to the Nonrevisiting Path Conjecture) were first obtained by Francisco Santos in \cite{Sa}:

 \begin{thm}[Santos] The Hirsch Conjecture is false.
 Therefore, the Nonrevisiting Path Conjecture is also false. \end{thm}

 One may still ask for sufficient conditions on a polytope for these conjectures to hold and for our even stronger face nonrevisiting property to hold.
-We believe the requirement that $G(P,\bc )$ be a Hasse diagram would be a useful possibility as one such condition to consider, in conjunction with other properties such as $G(P,\bc )$ being the Hasse diagram of a lattice.
-Some evidence is provided by our upcoming results to suggest that this Hasse diagram property for $G(P,\bc )$ together with this lattice requirement might very well suffice for a simple polytope $P$ to guarantee our face nonrevisiting property for $G(P,\bc )$, namely for our Conjecture ~\ref{main-conj}.

-\begin{qn} What are sufficient conditions on a polytope $P$ and cost vector $\bc $ so that directed paths in $G(P,\bf{c}) $ may never revisit any face they have left?
-Notice that this is equivalent to asking for conditions under which directed paths may never revisit any facet they have left, by virtue of each face being an intersection of facets. \end{qn}
+This latter question is related to the Monotone Hirsch Conjecture for polytopes: